Adewuumii/docker-deploy-automation/README.md

 # Docker Deployment Automation

-A comprehensive Bash script that automates the deployment of Dockerized applications to remote servers with Nginx reverse proxy configuration.
+This is a Bash script that automates the deployment of Dockerized applications to remote servers with Nginx reverse proxy configuration.

 ## Features